nayr31/TTRPG-Stuff/10 - Player Campaigns/From Ruins/Players/Nelo.md

 ## Voice

 He is barely holding on.
 Klem holds himself up from beyond and as such he holds his head high.
+For others, he is a well manned person but isn't afraid to be forceful to get what he wants (although death and pain will usually not be on his list of motivators).

+"Testing people" is the thing he does the most.
+Although it comes off crass and like an asshole, its just his way of making bonds.
+Testing Competence, Establishing Boundaries, and Testing Moralities would be three big things when it comes to quipping (I can't help it).

+Talking with [[Klem]] in the present tense.

 # 🔗 Connections
 ![[Connections.base#Character Connections]]